 - 2.1.
-Subject to Rule 6 all sales of land and buildings are to be authorised by the relevant Member on the Executive unless authority has been delegated to Officers.
+Subject to Rule 6 all sales of land and buildings are to be authorised by the relevant Cabinet Member unless authority has been delegated to Officers.
 All operational land must be declared surplus prior to sale. - 2.2.
-The method of sale will be decided by the Director of Finance and Business Improvement in consultation with the Leader.
+The method of sale will be decided by the Director of Finance, Resources and Business Improvement in consultation with the Leader.